 Testimony of a graduate:

-After a few weeks of working at the firm it became apparent that there was just cause for most firms’ reluctance to hire graduates; namely that we lack workplace skills.
-As a business graduate, I was fortunate enough to be proficient in various computer programmes and could add value in this area; however, this is not the case with many other graduates, who do not learn these skills during their studying period.
-These skills deficiencies, as well as poor communication and presentation skills, make it difficult for many graduates to provide real and productive value to their employers.
-Consequently, this fuels the growing stigma towards graduates as being under-prepared for the realities of working life.
+After a few weeks of working at the firm, it became apparent that there was cause for most firms’ reluctance to hire graduates, namely that we need more workplace skills.
+As a business graduate, I was fortunate enough to be proficient in various computer programmes and could add value in this area; however, this differs from many other graduates who still need to learn these skills during their studies.
+These skills deficiencies and poor communication and presentation skills make it difficult for many graduates to provide genuine and productive value to their employers.
+Consequently, this fuels the growing stigma towards graduates as needed to prepare for the realities of working life.

 For a graduate, the first weeks of work are a baptism of fire.
 One is confronted with responsibilities that can make a tangible change in the real world; failure to manage these responsibilities can have ripple effects that extend far beyond the confines of a report card.
 This is far removed from the world of malleable essay deadlines that graduates are used to.
 In short, work experience is where real-world learning takes place.
-Working at the firm has taught me the value of effective communication and administrative skills, as well as a work ethic that formal education could seldom instil.
-This kind of experience is essential for graduates to succeed in the business world.
+Working at the firm has taught me the value of effective communication and administrative skills and a work ethic that formal education could seldom instil.
+This experience is essential for graduates to succeed in the business world.”